swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-20-link-the-model-to-label-studio.md

 model to make predictions on the data you have in Label Studio to speed up the labeling process.
 In the next chapter, we will retrain the model using the new data we have labeled.

+## State of the labeling process

+- [x] Labeling of supplemental data can be done systematically and uniformly
+- [x] Labeling of supplemental data is accelerated with AI assistance
+- [ ] Model needs to be retrained using higher-quality data

 ## Sources